Is Cat Insurance Worth It?

 Calculate how much you can pay upfront for emergency vet care

-Start by identifying the maximum amount you can pay a vet immediately without borrowing money or skipping rent, utilities or groceries.
+Identify the maximum amount you can pay a vet immediately without borrowing money or skipping rent, utilities or groceries.
 Pet insurance reimburses you two to four weeks after you pay, so the cash has to be available the day your cat needs care.
-If a $3,000 emergency would require a credit card or a loan, that gap is exactly what pet insurance is designed to close.
+If a $3,000 emergency would put you on a credit card or force a loan, that gap is exactly what pet insurance is built to close.

 Questions to ask yourself: